hove-io/transit_model/src/documentation/transxchange_to_ntfs_specs.md

 The wheelchair_accessible property is created in the trip_properties.txt file after the element *VehicleJourney/Operational/VehicleType/WheelchairAccessible*.
 The value of wheelchair_accessible is `1` when the trip is accesible, `2` when the trip is not accessible and `0` when the field is not specified.

 ### Take into account exceptional service dates
+The element *SpecialDaysOfOperation* may also be present within an *OperatingProfile* specifying a *DateRange* with the specific dates of (non) operation.
+The days on which the service does (*DaysOfOperation*) or does not (*DaysOfNonOperation*) run are specified separately.
+Note that special days of operation are additional to the regular operating period (inclusion); inversely, special days of non operation further restrict the regular operating period (exclusion).
+Note also that special days override any Bank holiday day types.

-The current version handles only regular days and bank holidays that are explicitily specified as normal elements of an *OperatingProfile*.
+However, the current version handles only regular days and bank holidays that are explicitily specified as normal elements of an *OperatingProfile*.
 Special or periodic service dates (e.g. *SpecialDaysOfOperation*, *PeriodicDayType*, *ServicedOrganisationDayType*) are not yet handled, they might be added in a later version.

 ### Handle shared attributes of *JourneyPattern* and *VehicleJourney*
 The current version does not take into account the common properties of a *VehicleJourney* shared with the associated *JourneyPattern*.
-In particular, waiting times or the activity at a timing link that are explicitly specified in the scope of a *VehicleJourneyTimingLink* are not yet handled and might be added in a later version.
+In particular, waiting times at a timing link that are explicitly specified in the scope of a *VehicleJourneyTimingLink* are not yet handled and might be added in a later version.

+Similarly, the case where the *Activity* attribute at the *VehicleJourney* level has the value `pass` is not yet handled; for the moment, the activity specified in the *JourneyPattern* level is taken into account.

 ### Handle implicit references of a *JourneyPattern* in a *VehicleJourney*
 The current version only handles vehicle journeys that explicitly reference a single journey pattern and its timing links.
 In a later version, the following advanced cases might be considered: